SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

         )
         ```

-    Export a model of your own choice to ONNX or just try to export the `resnet18` model as shown in the examples above.
+    Export a model of your own choice to ONNX or just try to export the `resnet18` model as shown in the examples above,

-    !!! note "What is exported?"

-        When a Pytorch model is exported to ONNX, it is only the `forward` method of the model that is exported.
-This
-        means that it is the only method we have access to when we load the model later.
-Therefore, make sure that the
-        `forward` method of your model is implemented in a way that it can be used for inference.
+    and confirm that the model was exported by checking that the file exists.
+Can you figure out what is meant by
+    `dynamic_axes`?

+    ??? success "Solution"

+        The `dynamic_axes` argument is used to specify which axes of the input tensor that should be considered dynamic.
+        This is useful when the model can accept inputs of different sizes, e.g. when the model is used in a dynamic
+        batching scenario.
+In the example above we have specified that the first axis of the input tensor should be
+        considered dynamic, meaning that the model can accept inputs of different batch sizes.
+While it may be tempting
+        to specify all axes as dynamic, however this can lead to slower inference times, because the ONNX runtime will
+        not be able to optimize the computational graph as well.

 3. Check that the model was correctly exported by loading it using the `onnx` package and afterwards check the graph
     of model using the following code: